Special Operations Executive: Boats and Submarines

+Station IX developed several miniature submersible craft.
+The Welman submarine and Sleeping Beauty were offensive weapons, intended to place explosive charges on or adjacent to enemy vessels at anchor.
+The Welman was used once or twice in action, but without success.
+The Welfreighter was intended to deliver stores to beaches or inlets, but it too was unsuccessful.
+A sea trials unit was set up in West Wales at Goodwick, by Fishguard (station IXa), where these craft were tested.
+In late 1944, craft were dispatched to Australia to the Allied Intelligence Bureau (SRD), for tropical testing.
 After the German occupation of Norway, many Norwegian merchant seamen and fishermen made their way to Britain.
 SOE recruited several to maintain communications to Norway, using fishing boats from a base in the Shetland Islands.
 The service became so reliable that it became known as the Shetland Bus.
 One of its boats and crews launched a daring but unsuccessful attack ("Operation Title") against the German battleship Tirpitz.
 A similar organisation ran missions to occupied Denmark (and neutral Sweden) from the east coast of Britain.
 The "Shetland Bus" was unable to operate only during the very long hours of daylight in the Arctic summer, because of the risk that the slow fishing boats would be attacked by patrolling German aircraft.
 Late in the war, the unit acquired three fast Submarine chasers for such missions.
-About the same time, SOE also acquired MTBs and Motor Gun Boats for the Helford flotilla.
+About the same time, SOE also acquired Motor Gun Boats and MTBs for the Helford flotilla.
 SOE also used feluccas to maintain communications between Algiers, and southern France and Corsica, and some caïques in the Aegean.